nilsreichardt/google-flights-mcp/README.md

 }
 ```

-This tool responds with a short textual summary (suitable for chat display) and structured JSON containing the
-collection of matching offers.
-Each offer includes start and return dates, airport codes, price, trip length, currency,
-and a shareable Google Flights link.
+This tool returns the matching itineraries along with their shareable Google Flights links, restricted to those priced at or below the requested ceiling.

 ### `get_price_graph`